 How to create accessible PDF documents

-Create PDFs that are accessible to people - mostly visually impaired or dyslexic - who depend on screen readers.
+Create PDFs that are accessible to people who depend on screen readers.
 This is a legal requirement.
+Most of these people are visually impaired or dyslexic.

 The simplest method is to start with your 'source' document.
-That is, the one where you compose and lay out the content before exporting it to a PDF file.
-(It is more often than not a Microsoft Word document.)
+That is, the one where you compose and lay out the content before exporting it to a PDF file (more often than not in Microsoft Word).

-Just as a sighted person will scan the page, picking out headings and structured elements like tables, it allows a visually impaired person to do the same.
+Just as a sighted person will scan the page, picking out headings, images and tables, it allows a visually impaired person to do the same.
 Otherwise they would have to listen to the page word-by-word to understand its purpose!
+Apply the correct 'styles' to make the structure accessible.

-The most important elements of a document for accessibility are:
+The most important structural elements for accessibility are:

 - Headings and sub-headings